EI4IDS2022/EI4IDS2022/README.md

 ### Programme

 The workshop will happen on **Wednesday 23rd March 2022 from 15h to 19h (CET, UTC +1) in an hybrid format**.
-Information about online participation will be published here some days before the workshop.
 Information about in person participation, please visit [I-ESA 2022 page](http://i-esa2022.webs.upv.es/index.htm).

 **Location:** Room 'Aula 2.12'